The search to find the latest and greatest ingredient or superfood for dogs is continuously evolving.

 Yes, Chickpeas are a viable ingredient for dogs and are being more commonly used by dog food manufacturers across the globe as an ingredient in their formulas.

 Indeed, for the past decade or so, there has been a substantial movement into grain-free pet food, giving rise to the use of alternative carbohydrate-providing ingredients such as Garbanzo Beans, Peas, and Sweet Potatoes.

 For example, in the dry dog food market, according to pet-ingredients.com, Chickpeas were present in roughly 11.5 percent of the dog food recipes analyzed and roughly 8.4 percent of dry cat food recipes.

 While it’s clear that the ratio of Chickpeas present in dog and cat food isn’t as high as some other vegetable ingredients, like Rice, it is still significant and appears to be growing at a rapid pace.

 But when you take a closer look at the nutrition that Chickpeas can offer dogs, then it is clear to see why their use has grown.

 Let’s break down the nutritional value that Chickpeas can provide for dogs starting with levels of the base nutrients.

 One cup of cooked Chickpeas provides the following nutrition:

-Based on the above, some will say the keynotes are a high portion of protein, fiber, and low portion of fat.
+Based on the above, some will say the keynotes are a high portion of protein and fiber and a low portion of fat.
 Now, let’s explore further what our Chickpeas are really made of.

 When compared to most other plant or vegetable ingredients, Chickpeas are a particularly dense source of protein.
-Protein is crucial in a dog and cats diet as it is used to repair, maintain, and grow a dog or cats muscles and cells.
+Protein is crucial in a dog and cat’s diet as it is used to repair, maintain, and grow a dog’s or cat’s muscles and cells.